 MongoDB, Inc. ("MongoDB" or the "Company") was originally incorporated in the state of Delaware in November 2007 under the name 10Gen, Inc. In August 2013, the Company changed its name to MongoDB, Inc. The Company is headquartered in New York City.
-MongoDB is the leading, modern, general purpose database platform.
+MongoDB is the developer data platform company.
+The foundation of the Company's offering is the leading, modern general purpose database, which is built on a unique document-based architecture.
+Organizations can deploy the Company's database at scale in the cloud, on-premises, or in a hybrid environment.
 The Company's robust platform enables developers to build and modernize applications rapidly and cost-effectively across a broad range of use cases.
-Organizations can deploy the Company's platform at scale in the cloud, on-premise or in a hybrid environment.
 In addition to selling subscriptions to its software, the Company provides post-contract support, training and consulting services for its offerings.
-The Company's fiscal year ends January 31.
+The Company's fiscal year ends on January 31.